A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Related Work

-Faraji and Ijspeert~\cite{faraji20173lp} proposed a dynamics model which is composed of three linear pendulums to model the behaviour of stance leg, swing leg and torso dynamics and they named it 3LP.
+Faraji and Ijspeert~\cite{faraji20173lp} proposed a dynamics model which is composed of three linear pendulums to model the dynamics of the legs and the torso and they named it 3LP.
 They argued that, due to the linearity of this model, it is fast and computationally similar to LIPM such that it can be used in modern control architectures from the computational perspective.
 The performance of their model has been proven using a set of simulations.
-Simulation results showed that their framework was able to generate a robust walking with wide range of speeds without requiring off-line optimizations and tuning of parameters.
+Simulation results showed that their framework was able to generate a robust walking with a wide range of speeds without requiring off-line optimization and tuning of parameters.

-Several extended version of LIPM have been proposed to consider the momentum around the COM.
-In~\cite{pratt2006capture},\cite{kasaei2017reliable}, robot's legs are considered to be massless and their motions do not have any effect in dynamics.
-In our previous work~\cite{kasaei2018optimal}, we extended the dynamics model presented in~\cite{pratt2006capture} by considering the mass of stance leg and we explained how this model can be represented by a first order differential equation which can be used to design a controller to plan and track the walking reference trajectories.
+Several extended versions of LIPM have been proposed to consider the momentum around the COM~\cite{pratt2006capture,kasaei2017reliable} but they do not take into account the dynamics of the legs specifically.
+In these models, the legs are considered to be mass-less and their motions do not have any effect in dynamics.
+In our previous work~\cite{kasaei2018optimal}, we extended the dynamics model presented in~\cite{pratt2006capture} by considering the mass of the stance leg, and we explained how this model can be represented by a first-order differential equation which can be used to design a controller to plan and track the walking reference trajectories.